 We package our coffee in high-quality biodegradable material to minimize waste and ensure its freshness.

 In some locations you can pick-up your coffee at our roaster, a local farmers market or you can have it hand delivered by low emission couriers.

-The coffee industry, like so many others in Guatemala, has always been dominated by large landowners with small holder farmers earning as little as 7 cents for a lb of their coffee fruit.
+The coffee industry, like so many others in Guatemala, has always been dominated by large landowners with smallholder farmers earning as little as 7 cents for a 1lb of their coffee fruit.
 But in 2005 seven farmers from San Miguel Escobar along with a volunteer from the US planted an idea and began to process their own beans.
-From these humble beginnings, this tight knit group have become pioneers in the industry, forming their own coop and an NGO dedicated to supporting other small producers.
-They acquired access to an export licence and now help an alliance of small coops secure better prices and export their gourmet coffee.
+From these humble beginnings, this tight-knit group has become pioneers in the industry, forming their own coop and an NGO dedicated to supporting other small producers.
+They acquired access to an export license and now help an alliance of small coops secure better prices and export their gourmet coffee.

 We met DLG (then called As Green As it Gets) in 2010 when Hurricane Agatha caused massive mudslides in San Miguel Escobar, and Operation Groundswell joined the NGO and local community members in the relief efforts.
 In 2015, AGAIG decided to focus more intentionally on commercializing and exporting coffee and rebranded itself De La Gente (DLG) or “from the people”.
 The organization continues to work with small-holder coffee farmers and cooperatives in Guatemala to create economic opportunities that improve the quality of life for families and communities who earn up to 30% more than if they would be selling their coffee through options normally available to them.